 Kaitlin says

 Fantastic, Brian!
 Love that you're using what you have on hand.
-The fresh basil addition is a great idea!
-Hope you enjoyed it with your dinner.
+Fresh basil is a great call.
+Hope you enjoyed it with your dinner!

 Juls says